-Given the current market conditions we know how important it is that you are provided with notice of any significant price changes.
-We are therefore advising you of some price increases on timber products that you have purchased previously.
-The below increases will come into effect on August 1st 2021.
+Given the current market conditions we know how important it is that you are provided with advanced notice of any significant price changes.
+We are therefore advising you of some price increases on products that are planned to come into effect on August 1st 2022.

 If you’d like to talk to us about anything we’ve included within this letter, please get in touch with your local branch.
 We look forward to continuing to work with you.